 If keywords are the search terms where you want to show up, then negative keywords are the terms where you don’t want to show up.
 (Check out The Complete Guide to Negative Keywords).

 Negative keywords help avoid wasting ad spend on irrelevant or unprofitable search queries.
-Amazon’s algorithm will only let your product show for relevant terms, so don’t worry about adding every keyword you can think of as a negative keyword.
+Consequently, Amazon’s algorithm will only let your product show for relevant terms, so there’s no need to worry about adding every keyword you can think of as a negative keyword.

 Negative keywords have only two match types: phrase and exact.
 These work in much the same way as phrase match and exact match keyword targeting.